 Lisboa (Lisbon)

 Lisboa is a beautiful and sophisticated city.
-I expect to have no end of things to do and places to visit during my stay at Cascais.
+I had no end of things to do and places to visit during my stay in Cascais.
 There is rapid train service from Cascais to near the city center (Cais do Sodre) running every 20 minutes from around 6:00 AM to 1:00 AM.
-This train connects to the subway system, so transportation into and around town is not a problem and at €2.80 round trip from Cascais to Cais do Sodre not a great expense either.
+This train connects to the subway system, so transportation into and around town is not a problem and at €2.80 (2005) round trip from Cascais to Cais do Sodre not a great expense either.

 Click on picture to view at full resolution